Jane Austen by the Sea

 - Rare images of Brighton as it looked in Jane Austen’s lifetime

-Jane Austen by the Sea will form part of our Regency Season in 2017, which will also include the exhibition Constable and Brighton, and the display Visions of the Royal Pavilion Estate (both at Brighton Museum & Art Gallery).
+Jane Austen by the Sea formed part of our Regency Season in 2017, which also included the exhibition Constable and Brighton (now closed), and the display Visions of the Royal Pavilion Estate (on until 10 Dec 2017) (both at Brighton Museum & Art Gallery).

 Also in our Regency Season